aiman-al-masoud/cinciarellang/docs/wiki/0-basics/0-expressions/README.md

 Most things in Cinciarellang are "expressions".
 The things that aren't, are called "statements".

 What's an expression?
-Well, it's something that "returns a value", or "evaluates to something" or "yields a value" (all synonymous terms).
+Well, it's something that "returns a value", or "evaluates to a result" or "yields a value" (all synonymous terms).

 These are all examples of expressions in Cinciarellang: